davidwrauch/causal-inference-propensity-score-product-funnel/README.md

 This project applies propensity score matching to separate correlation from causation in a product funnel.
 The analysis evaluates whether clicking a link in a tech company application funnel actually improves downstream revenue per applicant (RPA), or whether the apparent effect is driven by selection bias.

+What this is

+This project looks at causal impact in a product funnel using propensity score matching, implemented in both **R and Python**.

+The goal was to understand whether users who click a link actually perform better, or whether those users were already more likely to convert in the first place.

+I built the analysis in both languages to:

+* sanity check results across implementations
+* better understand how matching behaves in practice
+* highlight differences in defaults and workflows between R and Python

+The overall conclusion is that while there appears to be a strong effect before matching, that difference largely disappears after adjusting for user characteristics.

 Approach

 Users who clicked the link are matched with similar users who did not click the link using k-nearest neighbor matching based on observable characteristics such as time period and user attributes.
 This creates a control group of users who are as similar as possible to the treated users except for the link click itself.